Saitoh1116/Saitoh1116/README.md

 💼 **Focus:** Building beautiful web applications
 ☕ **Powered by:** beer and curiosity
 🎯 **Goal:** Creating amazing user experiences
-😁 **quote** Don't be clever.
+😁 **Quote** Don't be clever.
 Don't try to write complicated code on purpose to show how smnart you are.
 Write simple, clear. rusable code.
 Think Simplicaity, Clarity, Generarlity. -By Brian Kernighan

 </td>
 </tr>